Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 Calling `Tick()` or `Flush()` is guaranteed to happen synchronously.
 Although an exception will be thrown if re-entrancy is detected.
 Nested flushes from auto-flushed trees are possible.
 The manual tree has the same flush layer as the tree created from `SpokeTree.Spawn()`.

 Manually flushed trees are rarely useful with `Spoke.Reactive`.
 I built it for a procedural generation DSL I was experimenting with.
-It lets trees be ticked.
+It lets trees be ticked incrementally, step by step.
 So heavy proc gen logic can be spread across frames without causing lag spikes.

 ---